 Click here for a printable PDF version of the Assembly Instructions that follow.

 3) Remove the protective film from the sign frame.
 (If you have received a Three-Footer, the sign frame is packaged UNDER the funnel in the bottom of the box.)
 Affix the name or logo of the proceeds recipient to the paper sign under where it says, "Proceeds go to", or you can make a whole new sign and slip it into the clear frame if you choose.
-If you will be changing the recipient from time to time, you will want to affix it with removable adhesive or a very small piece of tape.
+If you will be changing the recipient from time to time, you will want to affix it with removable double-sided tape or very small pieces of other clear tape.
 Since it is inside the clear plastic sign frame, it will not need very much adhesion.
 Mount the sign frame on the back of the ramps as shown (2 screws).
 Place a large washer on the bolt which goes through the back side of the sign frame, and use a small washer next to the nut on the inside of the cross-bar.

 5) The floor is already installed in the base.
 If you purchased multiple Wells, the floor is only in the base on the bottom of the stack.
 You can use it as a sample for correctly installing the bolts and nuts for the rest of the bases.